The Pulitzer Prize-winning author of Cleopatra, the #1 national bestseller, unpacks the mystery of the Salem Witch Trials.

-The panic began early in 1692, over an exceptionally raw Massachusetts winter, when a minister’s niece began to writhe and roar.
-It spread quickly, confounding the most educated men and prominent politicians in the colony.
-Neighbors accused neighbors, husbands accused wives, parents and children one another.
-It ended less than a year later, but not before nineteen men and women had been hanged and an elderly man crushed to death.
+It began in 1692, over an exceptionally raw Massachusetts winter, when a minister’s daughter began to scream and convulse.
+It ended less than a year later, but not before 19 men and women had been hanged and an elderly man crushed to death.